openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 In addition to the above-mentioned parameters, this profile introduces a new parameter:

-* `expected_origins`: REQUIRED when signed requests defined in (#signed_request) are send over the W3C Digital Credentials API [@!w3c.digital_credentials_api].
-An array of strings, each of the string representing an origin of the Verifier that is making the request.
-The Wallet can detect replay of the request by comparing values in this parameter to the origin asserted by the user agent.
+* `expected_origins`: REQUIRED when signed requests defined in (#signed_request) are used with the W3C Digital Credentials API [@!w3c.digital_credentials_api].
+An array of strings, each string representing an origin of the Verifier that is making the request.
+The Wallet can detect replay of the request from a malicious Verifier by comparing values in this parameter to the origin asserted by the Web Platform.

 ## Signed and Unsigned Requests